 Taking out payday loans can lead to disastrous debt.
-Find out why that is and how filing a consumer proposal could be your best strategy for getting out of this common debt trap.
+If you are unable to keep up with the payments or are looking for a way out of the high-interest charges consider consolidating your Payday loan debt with a consumer proposal.
+A consumer proposal could be your best strategy for getting out of this common debt trap.

 What’s the difference between moderate debt and disastrous debt?
 Moderate debt is manageable.
 You may have to rework your monthly budget to get more savings, but as long as you maintain your payments, you should be able to whittle down your balances and reach financial stability.